decentralizedlabs/uniswap-v3-price-feed/README.md

 1. Users can update pools and increase their cardinality more or less frequently, depending on their needs;
 2. Users improve reliability of Uniswap V3 pools by increasing their cardinality as they interact with them;
-3. The more the price feed is used, the higher its reliability and usefulness for the Ethereum ecosystem.
+3. The more the price feed is used, the higher its efficiency, reliability and usefulness for the Ethereum ecosystem.

 At the same time anyone can use `getPool` to retrieve the current main pool for a currency pair, or `getQuote` to get a **time-weighted quote** by specifying the `currency addresses`, `the amount of base currency to convert` and the desired `twap interval`.